Rev. Cedric A. Harmon, Co-Founder/Executive Director

 Cedric works directly with Black religious leaders and other people of faith to engage diverse topics at the intersection of religion, faith and human sexuality.
 An ordained pastor affiliated with the National Baptist and Missionary Baptist Churches, he provides trainings, workshops, coaching, and presentations—always creating a safe space to connect the concerns of LGBT families with Black churches’ historic commitment to liberation, freedom, and justice.

 Formerly, he served as religious organizer for Americans United for Separation of Church and State where for 13 years, he recruited and trained clergy from around the country to provide legislative testimony about issues of religion and government.
 He’s also known for his writing and television appearances—again on human rights and social justice—and serves on several boards having to do with sexuality and religion.

-Melissa’s goal is to leave an impact in the world with her healing practices, advocacy, and compassion for all people.
-She is a musician, singer, and loves expressing herself in dance and mime.
+She is a lover of travel and music and is a musician, singer, and loves expressing herself in dance and mime.
 Melissa says of herself, “As I continue on my path to living authentically I am committed to helping others do the same – I am initiating the change I want to see.”